-Unpopular Opinions about Interactive Notebooks
+Unpopular Opinions about Interactive Notebooks in High School Science

 Take Home Interactive Notebooks

 There are so many teachers that hold on to the students’ interactive notebooks and store them in their classrooms.
 I am a firm believer that all notebooks belong to the students.
 I want my students to be able to reference their notes while they are working on homework or studying for a test.
-I think that creating an expectation where the notebook goes home and comes back to the classroom each way is a great way to build a sense of responsibility in my students.
+Creating an expectation where the notebook goes home and comes back to the classroom each way is a great way to build a sense of responsibility in my students.
 Whenever they forget the notebook at home, they just slide their notes into a folder and double up on gluing the next day.
 I also like that students can easily share with their parents what they are learning by bringing their notebooks home.

 No Table of Contents